.avif)

 - Gain clarity on where to invest your resources.
 A high growth rate with a low profit margin might lead you to focus on operational efficiency.
 Conversely, a healthy profit margin with slow growth might encourage you to invest more in sales and marketing.

 - Promote transparency and accountability within your company.
-When everyone understands the rule of 40, it creates a shared understanding of the company's financial goals.
-It can help align everyone towards achieving those goals and foster accountability.
+When everyone understands the Rule of 40, it creates a shared understanding of the company's financial goals.
+It can help align everyone toward achieving those goals and foster accountability.

 - Adapt your financial strategy to different stages of your company's lifecycle.
 Early-stage startups might prioritize growth over profitability.
 Mature companies may focus more on profits.
-The rule of 40 can be adjusted to reflect these different priorities.
+You can adjust the Rule of 40 to reflect these priorities.

-Passing the rule of 40 is a considerable achievement for any SaaS company.
-But what does this mean in practice, and what new opportunities does it unlock?
-Let’s answer those questions:
+Passing the Rule of 40 is a considerable achievement for any SaaS company.
+But what does this mean in practice, and what new opportunities does it create?
+Let’s answer those questions.

 A mark of financial health